okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/iam-roles/index.md

 #### Member object

-A Member has an id and a link to the resource representing the Role grantee.
+A Member has an ID and a link to the resource that represents the Role grantee.
 Supported resources are:
 * Groups
 * Users

-The id of a Member is unique to the Binding whereas the link pointing to the resource is unique for the org.
-The same Group if used in two Bindings will have distinct ids in each but the same self link in both.
+The ID of a Member is unique to the Binding, whereas the link that points to the resource is unique for the org.
+The Group, if used in two Bindings, has distinct IDs in each but the same self link in both.

 ##### Member examples